linpengcheng/PurefunctionPipelineDataflow/README.md

     - The `workshop pipeline` can be used as a `packaged integrated pipeline (integrated chip)` to independently provide services to the outside world, which is a microservice.

-  - **Warehouse**: It can provide services as an independent entity, similar warehousing industry.
+  - **Warehouse**: It can provide services as an independent entity, which is a warehousing industry or database server.

   - **Warehouse/Workshop Model combination**:
     - Various independent `Warehouse/Workshop Model pipelines (data factory)` can be used as a